-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash, cash equivalents and investment securities.
 The Company maintains deposits in federally insured financial institutions in excess of federally insured limits.
 The Company has not experienced any losses in such accounts and believes it is not exposed to significant risk on its cash balances due to the financial position of the depository institution in which those deposits are held.
 Additionally, the Company has established guidelines regarding approved investments and maturities of investments, which are designed to maintain safety and liquidity.